Firm, fast running and quietly getting better

 Reviewed by Ed Battye

-The third and fourth holes play as two medium-length par fours.
-The former is played right-to-left and uphill whilst the latter is left-to-right and has a lovely falling approach shot to a green well below you.
+The third and fourth play as two medium-length par fours.
+The former runs right-to-left and uphill; the latter left-to-right with a lovely falling approach to a green well below you.

-There isn’t a sniff of a weak hole at Luffenham Heath and no two holes are the same, just a series of very good golf holes.
+There isn't a sniff of a weak hole at Luffenham Heath, and no two holes are the same — simply a series of very good golf holes, one after another.

-There are only two par fives on the par 70 course and both present birdie opportunities but are not without their perils either.
-Fairway bunkering must be avoided on both and should one manage this there is further trickery to avoid closer to the green; a gathering swale to the right of the sixth and the awkwardly angled entrance to the 18thposing the main threats.
+There are only two par fives on this par-70 course and both offer birdie chances, though not without their perils.
+Fairway bunkering must be avoided on both, and even then there's further trickery closer to the green; a gathering swale to the right of the sixth and the awkwardly angled entrance to the 18th pose the main threats.
+The 18th in particular is a fitting finish, tumbling back towards the clubhouse.

-The set of short holes are sound without being exceptional.
-The 17th is perhaps the most memorable with a dropping shot played to a tricky green defended by humps, bumps, hollows and bunkers.
+The set of short holes is sound.
+The 17th is perhaps the most memorable, a dropping shot played to a tricky, sloping green defended by humps, bumps, hollows and bunkers.

 Latest Reviews